-The ISP1122 is a stand-alone Universal Serial Bus (USB) hub controller which complies with "USB Specification Rev. 1.1".
+The ISP1122 is a stand-alone Universal Serial Bus (USB) hub device which complies with "USB Specification Rev. 1.1".
 It integrates a Serial Interface Engine (SIE), hub repeater, hub controller, USB data transceivers and a 3.3 V voltage regulator.
 It has a configurable number of downstream ports, ranging from 2 to 5.

 The ISP1122 can be bus-powered, self-powered or hybrid-powered.
 When it is hybrid-powered the hub functions are powered by the upstream power supply (V{BUS}), but the downstream ports are powered by an external 5 Volt supply.
-The low power consumption in 'suspend' mode allows easy design of equipment that is compliant with the ACPITM, OnNowTM and USB power management requirements.
+The low power consumption in 'suspend' mode allows easy design of equipment that is compliant with the ACPITM , OnNowTM and USB power management requirements.

-The ISP1122 has built-in overcurrent sense inputs, supporting both individual and ganged mode overcurrent protection for downstream ports.
-All ports (including the hub) have GoodLink[TM] indicator outputs for easy visual monitoring of USB traffic.

-The ISP1122 has a serial I2C-bus interface for external EEPROM access, a reduced frequency (6 MHz) crystal oscillator and integrated bus termination resistors.
-These features allow significant cost savings in system design and make the implementation of advanced USB functionality into PC peripherals easy.
+The ISP1122 has built-in overcurrent sense inputs, supporting individual and ganged mode overcurrent protection for downstream ports.
+All ports (including the hub) have GoodLinkTM indicator outputs for easy visual monitoring of USB traffic.
+The ISP1122 has a serial I2C-bus interface for external EEPROM access and a reduced frequency (6 MHz) crystal oscillator.
+These features allow significant cost savings in system design and easy implementation of advanced USB functionality into PC peripherals.